Alissa Pili

-Alissa Katelina Pili (born June 8, 2001) is an American college basketball player for the Utah Utes of the Pac-12 Conference.
-She previously played for the USC Trojans.
+Alissa Katelina Pili (born June 8, 2001) is an American professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
+She played college basketball for the Utah Utes and USC Trojans.

-Early life and high school career
+Early life

-Pili was born in Anchorage, Alaska to Heather and Billy Pili and is of Samoan and Alaska Native descent.
-Her older brother, Brandon, played football for USC as a defensive lineman.
+Pili was born in Anchorage, Alaska, to Heather and Billy Pili and is of Samoan and Inupiaq descent.

 She played football as a lineman from third to eighth grade as the only girl in her league and started playing organized basketball at age eight.

-She played for Dimond High School in Anchorage.
+Pili attended Dimond High School in Anchorage.
 As a freshman, Pili helped her team to a runner-up finish at the Class 4A state tournament.
 She led Dimond to two state championships, set the Class 4A all-time scoring record and was a three-time Alaska Gatorade Player of the Year.
 Pili won 13 state titles across all sports at Dimond, including four in volleyball, four in shot put, two in discus and one in wrestling.
 In her final two years of high school, she was named MaxPreps Female High School Athlete of the Year for her success in multiple sports, joining Missy Franklin as the only two-time recipients of the award.
 Rated a five-star recruit by ESPN, she committed to playing college basketball for USC.

 College career

+USC Trojans

 Pili entered her freshman season at USC as the team's starting forward.
 On February 23, 2020, she recorded a career-high 32 points and 12 rebounds in a 66–60 win over Washington State.
 As a freshman, Pili averaged 16.3 points and eight rebounds per game, and was named Pac-12 Freshman of the Year while making the All-Pac-12 Team.
 She missed the first 10 games of her sophomore season with an ankle injury.
 Pili averaged 11 points and 3.8 rebounds per game as a sophomore, earning All-Pac-12 honorable mention.
 In her junior season, she averaged 7.8 points and 4.5 rebounds per game, before entering the transfer portal.

+Utah Utes

-She transferred to Utah for her senior season.
+For her fourth year of college eligibility, Pili transferred to Utah for the 2023-24 season.
 Pili was named Pac-12 Player of the Year and earned All-Pac-12 honors after leading her team to a share of the conference regular season title.
+She was a second-team All-American selection by the Associated Press and the United States Basketball Writers Association, and made the Women's Basketball Coaches Association Coaches' All-America team.
+In her first season at Utah, she averaged 20.7 points, 5.6 rebounds and 2.3 assists per game.
+Utah received an at-large bid to the 2024 NCAA tournament and reached the second round.
+South Carolina coach Dawn Staley said of Pili's 37-point game, "We can't stop her," after the Gamecocks beat the Utes in their December 10, 2023, Hall of Fame showcase game.